Package Leaflet: Information for the User

 Valganciclovir

-Valcyte belongs to a group of medications that directly prevent the growth of viruses.
-In the body, the active ingredient in the powder, valganciclovir, is metabolized to ganciclovir.
+Valcyte belongs to a group of medicines that act directly to prevent the growth of viruses.
+In the body, the active substance of the powder, valganciclovir, is converted to ganciclovir.
 Ganciclovir prevents the virus called cytomegalovirus (CMV) from multiplying and invading healthy cells.
 In patients with a weakened immune system, CMV can cause an infection in the body's organs.
-This can pose a life-threatening threat.
+This can be life-threatening.

 Valcyte is used: